AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by reading from memory rather than the file system.
+   * - ``oiio:UnassociatedAlpha``
+     - int
+     - If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).

 **Configuration settings for Targa output**